StefonSimmons/sassy-landing-page/README.md

 ### Sass vs CSS

-#### HTTP REQUESTS

 - Developing with multiple Sass files means the browser still only makes one HTTP request for a stylesheet.
-Scss outputs all css into one .css file
+Sass outputs all css into one .css file
     - Developing with multiple CSS files means the website visitor's browser is making multiple HTTP requests
 - Sass is great for larger projects and teams
-- Less syntax
+- Less syntax.
 Scss will look more familiar because it uses **{ }** and **;**
 - You can customize Bootstrap 4 with Sass. https://getbootstrap.com/docs/5.0/customize/sass/

+<br/>

+## What is Scss {Sassy CSS}?

 - **Sass** files end in the _.sass_ extension
 - **Scss** files end in the _.scss_ extension

-Both need to be compiled to CSS
+> Both need to be compiled to CSS

-<br/>

-## What is Scss {Sassy CSS}?
 > Scss and Sass are essentially the same.
 Below are some of the differences in syntax.

 #### Sass Syntax Example: